 The Bardney Heritage Centre has its own cafe diner called “The Bardney Fryer”.
 This is a modified railway carriage on Platform 1, where they prepare meals for centre visitors between 12noon and 2pm.
 Those keen to eat at lunch time should return before they stop cooking.
 Please note, to avoid dissappointment, Fish and Chip meals are best be pre-ordered.

 Parking is available on Station Road Bardney or at The Heritage Centre, but please ask first.

 Market Rasen to East Barkwith – 17 1/2 miles

 This ride starts in or near Market Rasen is around 29 km but has some steep and other long slow climbs.
 It is possible to start and finish at Little London which makes a 20 km circuit.

 Starting at Tesco Mk Rasen at 10.30 ride through the Ridings to Legsby Road and beside the Race Track and Golf Course beyond Dog Kennel Woods to Little London (10.45)

 This route offers a circuit with climb at Sixhills and a long ride down to the next gentle climb into Hainton.
-The road drops and rises into South Willingham and drops again on the way to a last up hill stretch into East Barkwith for lunch at 12 noon.
+The road drops and rises into South Willingham and drops again on the way to a last up hill stretch into East Barkwith for a pub lunch at 12 noon.